-The denomination should not consist of, or contain, comparative or superlative designations.
+The denomination should not consist of, or contain, comparative or superlative designations that are liable to mislead or to cause confusion concerning the characteristics or value of the variety.

-Example: a denomination which includes terms such as "Best", "Superior", "Sweeter".
+Example of unsuitable denominations: a denomination which includes terms such as "Best performer", "Superior taste", "Sweeter than the rest".